2014 Sylvania 300: Final practice

 Brad Keselowski was going for the "perfect weekend" (topping the charts in every practice session along with winning the pole), but he came up short as Jeff Gordon was the fastest in the final practice session with a time of 28.139 and a speed of 135.357 mph.
 Corey Lajoie, who was making his first Sprint Cup Series start, tagged the wall in turn 4.
 Greg Biffle spun out exiting turn 2.
 The only damage that was sustained was a flat right-rear tire.
 In the closing seconds of the session, Tony Stewart got loose coming off of turn 4 and spun sideways down the front stretch.

 Race

 Start

 The race was scheduled to start at 2:16 p.m.
 Eastern time but started three minutes early with Brad Keselowski leading the way, the first caution of the race flew on lap 36, It was a planned competition caution due to overnight rain.
 Denny Hamlin took just two tires and assumed the lead after David Gilliland pitted after staying out.
 Keselowski took four and exited pit road 16th, The race restarted on lap 41.

-Second half
+Second quarter

 Kevin Harvick took the lead on lap 71, Denny Hamlin was running second when he made an unscheduled stop for a fuel probe issue on lap 95.